Indochina Link Vietnam

 Two restrictions matter for FDI:

 2. R&D super-deductions cannot create a loss position.
-The enhanced 100% deduction (on top of the normal 100%) is capped at your pre-deduction taxable income for that year.
+The enhanced 100% deduction (on top of the normal 100%) is capped at pre-deduction taxable income for that year.

-⚠️ Incentive timing risk: For a startup-phase FDI project that incurs losses in its first 3 years, the tax holiday starts in the first year it generates taxable profit — or automatically in the 4th year from the first revenue year if it is still loss-making (the so-called “4th-year rule” under Vietnam’s CIT incentive regulations).
-Carry-forward losses then offset against the first profitable years, but the exemption period clock is already ticking.
-Coordinate loss utilization with your incentive timeline — once the exemption period starts, losses offset exempt income, which wastes both the carry-forward and the holiday.
+⚠️ Incentive timing risk: For a startup-phase FDI project incurring losses in the first 3 years, the tax holiday starts in the first profitable year — or automatically in the 4th year from the first revenue year if the enterprise remains loss-making (the “4th-year rule” under CIT incentive regulations).

 How to Calculate CIT Payable